-Are you thinking of getting a divorce in Singapore?
-While deciding to split may be a crushing one, you must first come to realise that a divorce can be a costly affair.
-Here are some things that you should be asking yourself before you go file for one.
+Are you contemplating divorce in Singapore?
+While deciding to dissolve a union may be heart-wrenching, it’s crucial to understand that a divorce in Singapore can indeed be a costly affair.
+Here are some critical questions you should ponder before filing for one.

 Who are the Plaintiff and the Defendant?

-In divorces, either you or your spouse will serve a writ of divorce to the partner.
-The person filing for the divorce is the plaintiff, as they are bringing the case against their partner in a Court of Law.
-The party that received the writ of divorce is the defendant.
-It is important to know these terms early as you will regularly see legal terms being used during the divorce proceedings.
+In divorce in Singapore, either you or your spouse will serve a writ of divorce to the other party.
+The person filing for the divorce is referred to as the plaintiff, as they instigate the lawsuit against their partner in a Court of Law.
+Conversely, the party who receives the writ of divorce is the defendant.
+Familiarity with these terms is critical early on as you’ll often encounter such legal jargon during the divorce proceedings.

 How Much Will the Legal Fees Cost Me?